 Charging a plug-in hybrid or electric vehicle (EV) at home makes sense for many eco-friendly drivers.
 Instead of spending a few hours each day waiting around at a public charging station, you can rest easy knowing that your vehicle is fueled up and ready to go whenever you need it.

-Between figuring out all of the terminology and calculating how much this will cost, you'll probably have a lot of questions.
+Between figuring out all of the terminology and calculating how much it will cost, you'll probably have a lot of questions.
 To start, you'll need to determine what type of charger you need.

 What do the "levels" mean?

 Your installation process is determined by the type of charger you need.
 Level 1 EV chargers plug into standard 120-volt wall outlets and can charge your car in 15 to 24 hours.
-Level 2 chargers plug into 240-volt outlets, which allows your EV to charge up to seven times faster.
+Level 2 chargers plug into 240-volt outlets, which allows your EV to charge much faster.

-Some vehicles can utilize quick and powerful Level 3 charging found at public charging stations, but they're not practical for home use.
+Some vehicles can utilize quick and powerful DC fast charging found at public charging stations, but they're not practical for home use.